sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 };
 ```

-Once we know that a `<cite>` was clicked, we find the `<li>` element that is its parent.
+Once we know that a `<cite>` was clicked, we find its parent `<li>` element.
 We can then check to see if the `<li>` has the `"expanded"` class.
-If not, we add it.
+If it doesn't, we add it.
 If the class is already present, we remove it.
-Our approach is a bit primitive because it only allows one class to be defined for the `<li>`.
+Our approach is a bit primitive because it allows only one class to be defined for the `<li>`.
 That's all we need for this example, though, so we'll stick with it.

 ``` {.javascript .numberLines}
 var clicked = function(ev) {